This 1893 City Bank of Sydney Ten Pounds is an original specimen note from one of Australia’s early colonial banks.

-This note is a superb piece of history at a truly reasonable price.
+It is a superb piece of history at a truly reasonable price.

-You only need to visit Sydney’s Mitchell Library or ‘google’ Dixson’s name to appreciate his contribution to banking circles and the Australian numismatic industry.
+You only need to visit Sydney’s Mitchell Library or ‘google’ William Dixson’s name to appreciate his contribution to banking circles and the Australian numismatic industry.

 The bank merged with the Australian Bank of Commerce Ltd in 1916 and was eventually absorbed by The Bank of New South Wales in 1931, now known as The Westpac Banking Group Limited.